OpenGeoVis/GeothermalDesignChallenge/docs/team.rst

 Bane Sullivan
 -------------

-Bane previously graduated from the Colorado School of Mines with a B.S. in Geophysical Engineering and currently is continuing his education in the Hydrological Science and Engineering graduate program at CSM focusing on Hydrogeophysics.
+Bane, project lead, previously graduated from the Colorado School of Mines with a B.S. in Geophysical Engineering and currently is continuing his education in the Hydrological Science and Engineering graduate program at CSM focusing on Hydrogeophysics.
 In his career, Bane is interested in integrating characterizations of water resources as a critical tool for resource managers in securing a freshwater